mossbanay/Psychology-3-4/Questions/Chapter8.md

 #### What is a forgetting curve?

-A forgetting curve refers to a plot of the percentage of information retained in memory over time.
+A forgetting curve is a graph showing the pattern or rate and amount of forgetting that occurs over time.

 #### Describe the pattern of forgetting indicated by a typical forgetting curve, referring to the rate and amount of forgetting over time.

-Within the first hour information is lost from memory at the greatest rate, dropping to approximately 60% of the information recalled at this point.
-This rate slows when reaching the 24 hour point, and the remaining 40% or thereabouts is nearly indefinitely retained.
+Within the first hour information is lost from memory at the greatest rate, with more than half of the original content being lost.
+This rate slows when reaching the 8 hour point, and the remaining 35% or thereabouts is stable.

 ---